Cloud9 IDE

 Cloud9 IDE is an online IDE (integrated development environment), published as open source from version 2.0, until version 3.0.
 It supports multiple programming languages, including C, C++, PHP, Ruby, Perl, Python, JavaScript with Node.js, and Go.
 It is written almost entirely in JavaScript, and uses Node.js on the back-end.
 The editor component uses Ace.
 Cloud9 was acquired by Amazon in July 2016 and became a part of Amazon Web Services (AWS).

-On July 25, 2024, Amazon announced they had no plans to introduce new features to Cloud9, and new AWS accounts would no longer have access to Cloud9.
+The service was closed to new customers in 2024.

 Features

 Some of the features of an older version included automatic code completion for snippets and identifiers, parenthesis and bracket matching, a debugger, and a gutter where line numbers and errors or warnings would be displayed.
 Cloud9 IDE also offered syntax highlighting for various languages, such as C#, C/C++, Java, JavaScript, Python, and Ruby.
 Particularly for JavaScript, it offered real-time language analysis, code reformatting, and refactoring facilities.
 It was also extensible and customizable, allowing users to change themes, plugins, and key-bindings to make their preferred setup.

-As an online IDE, it allowed simultaneous editing from multiple users by offering multiple cursors, and could support the creation of private and public projects.
-Users were also able to drag-and-drop files into projects and use tabs to manage multiple files.
-Projects could also be integration with Mercurial and Git repositories, as well as collaboration platforms like GitHub and Bitbucket.